curt/klaxon/README.md

 ## Status

-At the moment, Klaxon is mostly just a pre-alpha placeholder, but it is being updated periodically.
+At the moment, Klaxon is, at best, pre-alpha code.
+There is no meaningful documentation and no support.
+Use it at your own risk.

 ## Author